ReeceGoding/Frustration-One-Year-With-R/README.md

     experience with base R far exceeds my knowledge of both the Tidyverse and many other well-loved packages.
 If I’ve missed any gems, let me know.
+-   I know almost nothing about Shiny, but it appears to be far better than Power BI.
 -   My experience with R’s competitors is minimal.
 In particular, I have virtually no experience with Python or Julia.
 Most of my points on R are about R on its own merits, rather than comparing it to its